DevOps-Represent/devopsgirls-bootcamp-br/9-2-Coaching-Expectations.md

 ## Roamers

 A couple of people can wander the room, providing ad-hoc assistance where other helpers are already occupied.
+Look out for people with furrowed brows or other confused looks on their faces, and ask them if they need a hand.

 ## Latecomer helpers